yetanotherchris/letmein/DOCKER-README.md

 ### Quick start

 Letmein supports two different ways to store your pastes: file and database.
-File is cloud based, database is Postgres.
+File is local or cloud based and database is Postgres.

 #### Using S3